nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ![flasher home page](images/main.png)

-You will then arrive at the "Flasher First Time Setup" page which will have setup instructions specific to your computer's operating system.
+You will then arrive at the **"Flasher First Time Setup"** page which will have setup instructions specific to your computer's operating system.

 * Linux-specific

 	* A Debian-based Linux computer requires creating a set of udev rules to communicate with your C.H.I.P.
 Pro.
 Paste the following into a terminal window.
-Then log out and back in to finish configuration.

 	```
 	sudo usermod -a -G dialout ${USER}